UNHchabo/AutoSplitters/SuperMetroid/README.md

 - The end of a Spore Spawn RTA run

 If all of these options are selected, then a typical KPDR Any% route would have more than 50 splits!

-If you're playing a category that might reset to a save, you'll likely want to disable the "reset" option.

 ## Contact
 For bugs or feature requests, GitHub has a [built-in tracker for that](https://github.com/UNHchabo/AutoSplitters/issues).